huggingface/transformers/README.md

 - Configuration classes for BERT, OpenAI GPT and Transformer-XL (in the respective [`modeling.py`](./pytorch_pretrained_bert/modeling.py), [`modeling_openai.py`](./pytorch_pretrained_bert/modeling_openai.py), [`modeling_transfo_xl.py`](./pytorch_pretrained_bert/modeling_transfo_xl.py) files):
   - `BertConfig` - Configuration class to store the configuration of a `BertModel` with utilities to read and write from JSON configuration files.
   - `OpenAIGPTConfig` - Configuration class to store the configuration of a `OpenAIGPTModel` with utilities to read and write from JSON configuration files.
+  - `GPT2Config` - Configuration class to store the configuration of a `GPT2Model` with utilities to read and write from JSON configuration files.
   - `TransfoXLConfig` - Configuration class to store the configuration of a `TransfoXLModel` with utilities to read and write from JSON configuration files.

 The repository further comprises: